Join Date: May 2007

 Hasn't rained yet so no input there.
 Will update this thread during the winter to see how they do in Chicago's snow/slush/ice/mix.

-Also: More rust and parking lot scars than I care to think about.
+More rust than I care to think about.
+And leaking head gaskets.
+And electrical gremlins.
+Still flyin'.